sonwell/biotools/README.md

 Recognized file extension include fa, fsa, fas, fasta, fastc, fastq, clusalw, clustalw, aln, gff, gff3.

+`chop(seq, length=70)`\: yields a chunk of a sequence of no more than `length` characters, it is meant to be used to print fasta files.

 `IOBase` has a class property, `methods`, which is an `IOManager` (see `biotools.iomanager`).

 An `IOBase` instance has the following attributes: